Tropical Park, Florida

 Tropical Park is a census-designated place (CDP) in Brevard County, Florida, United States.
 It occupies a portion of Merritt Island, a barrier island, and is surrounded by the CDP of Merritt Island.
 Florida State Road 3 is the main highway in the area, forming the eastern edge of Tropical Park.

 Tropical Park was first listed as a CDP prior to the 2020 census.
+The population was 2,013 at the 2020 census.
+It is part of the Palm Bay—Melbourne—Titusville, Florida Metropolitan Statistical Area.